-- The first 6 weeks of Statutory Maternity Pay is at 90% of nanny’s gross wage.
+- The first 6 weeks of Statutory Maternity Pay is at 90% of the nanny’s gross wage.

-- The remaining 33 weeks are at the current SMP rate of £151.20 or 90% of the nanny’s salary, whichever is lower.
+- The remaining maternity pay period (up to a maximum of 33 weeks) is paid at the current SMP rate of £173.48 gross per week, or 90% of the nanny’s salary, whichever is lower.

 - Any additional pay is at the employer’s discretion but note this cannot be reclaimed.